 As you’ll have realized by now, this is a complicated and sometimes confusing process.
 Once you combine the steps involved in setting up a franchise with those involved in a visa application, and then try to get the parts to support each other, you’ll have a lot of work on your hands.

-One way to ensure that things go smoothly is to hire a specialist franchise consultant like Visa Franchise.
+One way to ensure that things go smoothly is to hire a specialist franchise consultant.
 They’ll guide you through the franchise evaluation process, including research, vetting, assessing options, and developing a shortlist.
 They’ll introduce you to franchisors and franchisees, as well as provide referrals to immigration and business attorneys, to get the legal advice you need on both sides of the process.

 Using that sort of expertise from people with insider knowledge of the U.S. system can make all the difference between success and failure.
 If you’re looking in bewilderment at the thousands of franchise opportunities or how to meet the standards for an E-2 visa, then help is available.